adombeck/sgx-ra-challenger/README.md

-# Python SGX Remote Attestation Challenger
+# SGX Remote Attestation Challenger

-This package enables you to request and perform remote attestation of a remotely running enclave, which uses the Python SGX package for remote attestation.
+This package enables you to request and perform a remote attestation of a remotely running enclave, which uses the [Python SGX package](https://github.com/adombeck/python-sgx) for remote attestation.

 ## Submodules